leanprover-community/blog/posts/simons-lean-workshop.md

 type: text
 ---

-This is a report on the Simons Foundation's 2025 MPS (Mathematics and Physical Sciences) Workshop on Lean, held in NYC on June 16 - 25, 2025.
+This is a report on the Simons Foundation's 2025 MPS (Mathematics and Physical Sciences) [Workshop on Lean](https://www.simonsfoundation.org/event/2025-mps-workshop-on-lean/), held in New York City on June 16 - 25, 2025.

-# Workshop
+# The Workshop

 **Week 1 (June 16-20th)** was devoted to training PhD students and postdocs on formalization via three courses teaching mathematics in a fashion that is bilingual with Lean:

-- one in Analysis (sequences and series, limits of real-valued functions, continuity, etc),
+- one in Analysis (sequences, limits, filters, etc),
 - one in Geometry/Topology (group actions on affine space, Euclidean space, etc), and
 - one in Algebra/Number Theory (rings, unique factorization domains, congruence, finite fields, quadratic reciprocity, etc).